sweetest-framework/sweetest/GUIDELINES.md

 sweetest treats dependencies as singletons, so if in a test system a certain type of dependency is retrieved, it will always be the same instance.
 So don't put types under dependency management if there is more than one instance in the system while testing.

+For isolation's sake of course all dependencies are purged after each test function run.

 That's how you add dependencies to your test:

 ```kotlin